psu/shortlet/README.md

 - **input** Input a value into the selected elements.
 By default, trying to trigger data-binding code.
 Alternatively use simple assignment:
   - `on/test/if/for`
   - `"value": "text"`
-  - `"use": "ADVANCED|simple"`..
+  - `"use": "ADVANCED|simple"`
 - **check** Change the selected checkbox elements.
 By default, trying to trigger data-binding code.
 Alternatively use simple assignment:
   - `on/test/if/for`
-  - `"value": TRUE|false`..
+  - `"value": TRUE|false`
+  - `"use": "ADVANCED|simple"`
 - **input_from** Add the selected elements matching _innerText_ to the selected inputs.
   - `test/if/for`
   - `"from": "selector"`
   - `"match": "regex"`
   - `"to": "selector"`

 ### Create elements

 - **duplicate** Clone the selected elements and add new after them themselves.
-Optionally.. append the new elements id with a code:
+Optionally append the new elements id with a code:
   - `on/test/if/for`
   - `"id": "-code"`
 - **reveal_data** Create span elements with the matching text from the selected elements dataset attribute.
 Optionally style the span and define a target _parent_ for the span:
   - `on/test/if/for`
   - `"data": "dataSetNameCamelCase"`
   - `"match": "regex"`
   - `"target": "PARENT|selector"`
   - `"style": "inline style"`
 - **reveal_attribute** (alias: reveal) Create span elements with the matching text from the selected elements html attribute.
 Optionally style the span and define a target _parent_ for the span:
   - `on/test/if/for`
   - `"attribute": "name"`
   - `"match": "regex"`